acforrester/acforrester/README.md

 ### I'm an economist working in Washington, DC.

+I work as a labor economist at the U.S. Bureau of Labor Statistics in the Division of Local Area Unemployment Statistics (LAUS).
+I previously worked in public policy as a researcher and scholar at the Cato Institute where I worked on immigration policy, consumer and mortgage finance, and labor economics.

-I have extensive knowledge and expertise in working with federal data ranging from demographic data from the Census Bureau to banking and financial data from the Call Reports and Home Mortgage Disclosure and Community Reinvestment Acts.
+I have extensive knowledge and expertise working with federal data and applied statistical methods.

 #### I'm interested in:
 - 📈 Economic data